mdn/translated-content-de/files/de/web/api/customelementregistry/whendefined/index.md

     customElements.whenDefined(button.localName),
   );

-  // Warten, bis alle Kinder aktualisiert sind await Promise.all(promises);
+  // Wait for all the children to be upgraded await Promise.all(promises);
-  // dann den Platzhalter entfernen container.removeChild(placeholder);
+  // then remove the placeholder container.removeChild(placeholder);
 }